Lennep, Montana

-Lennep had a Lutheran church, general store, and post office.
-Located at the foot of the Castle Mountains, Lennep was once a station on the Old Milwaukee Road.
+Lennep has a still-active Lutheran church, and 3 inhabited houses (as of 2023).
+Closed buildings include a two-story general store/post office, and a K-8 school.
+Lennep is located at the foot of the Castle Mountains, and has a south view of the north end of the Crazy Mountains.
+Lennep is in the valley that divides the two ranges, that contains the South Fork of the Musselshell River.
+Lennep was once a station on the Old Milwaukee Road.
+A trackside signal can still be seen along Jawbone Road, where train tracks were removed over 30 years ago.
 The Lennep Mercantile housed the post office from the time the Mercantile opened in 1914; the post office had first opened in 1903 in a log home across the street.
 The post office was closed down in 1962.

-Today Lennep is an abandoned, with a number of buildings remaining and in reasonable condition, including the old church and store.
-There are still residences in the vicinity of Lennep, but the site is unoccupied.
+Today Lennep is a sparsely occupied tourist attraction, with a number of buildings remaining and in reasonable condition, including the church, school, and store.
+Lennep is surrounded by beef cattle pastures/hay fields.
+There are still rural residences in the surrounding vicinity of Lennep, including substantial working ranches.